tascott/bookings-and-backend/docs/overallguide.md

     - Shifted from attempting to call Next.js API routes to direct Supabase calls from `api-services`.
 This avoids needing the Next.js dev server for mobile development and simplifies mobile data logic.
 Shared service functions were refactored to accept a Supabase client instance.
 5.  **Expo Configuration:**
     - Renamed `app.json` to `app.config.js` for dynamic configuration (e.g., `extra.apiBaseUrl` if calling external APIs, though less relevant now for core data).
+6.  **Mobile Image Uploads to Supabase Storage:**
+    *   Initial attempts using base64 encoding and `ArrayBuffer` (via `base64-arraybuffer`) for mobile image uploads resulted in 0-byte files in Supabase Storage.
+    *   Successfully implemented reliable image uploads by refactoring the shared `image-service.ts` to use `FormData`.
+For the mobile platform, an object containing the `uri` (from `expo-image-picker`), `name`, and `type` is appended to the `FormData`, which Supabase client libraries handle correctly.
+    *   This `FormData` approach also supports video file uploads.

 **IV.
 Mobile App Roadmap (Updated):**